 All domestic and commercial buildings in the UK available to buy or rent must have an Energy Performance Certificate (EPC).
 If you own a home, getting an energy performance survey done could help you identify ways to save money on your energy bills and improve the comfort of your home.

 EPCs tell you how energy efficient a building is and give it a rating from A (very efficient) to G (inefficient).
 EPCs outline the linked costs for heating and lighting, and what its carbon dioxide emissions are likely to be.

 The EPC will also state what the energy-efficiency rating could be if improvements are made, and highlights cost-effective ways to achieve a better rating.

-If you are considering installing a low carbon technology to heat your home, you may be eligible for the Renewable Heat Incentive (RHI).
-Before applying for the RHI, you will need a copy of the most recent Energy Performance Certificate (EPC).
-This must be less than 24 months old when you submit your completed application to Ofgem.
+If you are considering installing a low-carbon technology to heat your home, you may be eligible for the Boiler Upgrade Scheme (BUS).
+Before applying for the BUS, you must have an Energy Performance Certificate (EPC) issued within the last 10 years to qualify.
 Your EPC needs to accurately reflect information about your house.

 EPCs are valid for 10 years from when issued.

 In England, Wales and Northern Ireland, only accredited Domestic Energy Assessors can produce valid EPCs.

 For a list of approved EPC organisations in England and Wales, visit Landmark to view the energy performance certificate register.
 For Northern Ireland visit Landmark for Northern Ireland

 If you are in Scotland, only organisations approved by the Scottish Government can produce valid EPCs.
 Visit the Scottish Energy Performance Certificate Register website to find a list of approved EPC organisations.